colatkinson/federated_monsters/README.rst

         :target: https://pypi.python.org/pypi/federated_monsters

-Federated Monsters is a game that seeks to follow the format of games like Pok\ |eacute|\ mon, but to instead use a federated server format to store and trade creatures
+Federated Monsters is a game that seeks to follow the format of games like Pokemon, but to instead use a federated server format to store and trade creatures

 * Free software: GPLv3 license
 * Documentation: http://federated_monsters.readthedocs.org.